dpatl/Stock-Matching-Engine/Stock Matching Engine/readme.md

-# Schonfeld Coding Test
-This test is meant to assess your thinking and problem solving skills.
-You will be building a small web app using docker and python and some libraries that you likely have not used before.
-Feel free to use google to gain a better understanding of the tooling but please do not have others help you with the project.

-Before you submit the project, please test it inside the docker container and make sure it works.

-## Setup
-1) Install and setup docker (https://docs.docker.com/install/)
-2) **Optional:** If you would like to develop locally rather than use the docker container for development you will need to setup a python 3.6 environment (https://www.python.org/downloads/release/python-360/).
-3) **Optional:** If you would like to use an IDE for python we recommend pycharm (https://www.jetbrains.com/pycharm/download/)
-4) **Optional:** If you would like to use a tool other than cURL for testing your API we recommend Postman (https://www.getpostman.com/apps)

-## Hello World Health Check
-Included with this readme are a few base files to help you get started:
- - Dockerfile - This will build a docker image to run your service
- - app.py - This is the entry point for your service and what will drive route configuration
- - health_check.py - A simple health check resource to make sure the service is running as expected
- - requirements.txt - Any dependencies should go in here, line 5 of the Dockerfile will install them for you.
-   - falcon is a simple WSGI app framework that handles the boiler plate WSGI requirements (https://falcon.readthedocs.io/en/stable/)
-   - gunicorn is the wsgi server that will serve up the WSGI app (https://gunicorn.org/)

-From this project directory run: `docker build .`

-The last line should output something like: "Successfully build <image_id>".
-If you run `docker images` you should see that id in the Image ID column

-Once you have an image_id you can run `docker run -d -p 8080:8080 <image_id>`.
-If the container starts up successfully you should be able to go to 127.0.0.1:8080/health

-#### Questions:
-1) What are the -d and -p flags passed into the `docker run` command?
-2) In the /health endpoint there is a hostname attribute.
-What does that hostname represent?

-#### Answers:
-1) The -d flag causes containers to be run in detached mode in the background and the -p flag publishes a container's port to a network port.
-2) The hostname attribute represents the container ID of the container that was published.

 ## Matching Engine
-Now that you have a working health check, it's time to build on top of that.

-**NOTE:** Be sure to use the correct HTTP verbs for each endpoint **NOTE:** Be sure to also write tests around the application.
-Feel free to use any framework you're comfortable with.

-**TL;DR** A matching engine is a tool used in trading that matches people that want to buy stocks with people that want to sell them.
+A matching engine is a tool used in trading that matches people that want to buy stocks with people that want to sell them.
 More specifically, it matches buy orders with sell orders; this is called filling an order.
 Here is a link if you want more information: https://en.wikipedia.org/wiki/Order_matching_system

-1) Create a new endpoint that takes in "orders" (/orders) and store it in memory.
+1) Creates a new endpoint that takes in "orders" (/orders) and store it in memory.
 Here is an example data model:
     ```json
     {
         "data":